celenarandle/configure-ad/README.md

 <img src="https://i.imgur.com/mM5DHVm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-At this point, Organizational Units and Groups may be created in order to group Users into.
-Users themselves may be added as well.
+VI.
+From this point, Active Directory is able to be used to create Organizational Units, Groups, and so much more!
 </p>
 <br />